-Ford Performance Motorsports Debuts Mustang GT3 Documentary Leading up to Debut at Rolex 24 at Daytona
+Ford Performance Motorsports Debuts Mustang GT3 Documentary Leading Up To Debut At Rolex 24 At Daytona

-(MENAFN- Hill & Knowlton) Riyadh, Kingdom of Saudi Arabia, 19 December 2023 – As the Ford Performance team prepares for one of its busiest years in living memory, the Mustang GT3 team have been preparing for the first big race of 2024 – the Rolex 24 at Daytona.
-The cameras have been behind the scenes throughout to capture the highs and lows of testing and this documentary series is the result, titled ‘Mustang Endurance’.
+Riyadh, Kingdom of Saudi Arabia– As the Ford Performance team prepares for one of its busiest years in living memory, the Mustang GT3 team have been preparing for the first big race of 2024 – the Rolex 24 at Daytona.
+The cameras have been behind the scenes throughout to capture the highs and lows of testing and this documentary series is the result, titled 'Mustang Endurance'.

 From the rain of Sebring to the heat of Barcelona and from the North of England to the South of the USA, the team developing the new Mustang GT3 have seen it all as they battle to get the new Mustang GT3 ready for its debut in January at the iconic Rolex 24 at Daytona.
 And throughout their journey, the cameras have followed their progress through the highs and lows that are part and parcel of going racing at the highest level.